“[Spectrum] has become a go-to place for contemporary fare”

 Glenn holds an MD with Distinction in Research from the University of Michigan, and a PhD in neuroscience from UCLA.
 His dissertation was on human deep-brain responses to musical stimuli.
 He grudgingly admits that diet and exercise are more important than the pharmaceutical industry to the health of most individuals.
 He has a black belt in karate and has run 14 marathons, most recently Bangalore, India in December 2017.

 Gabriel Zucker is a pianist, composer, and multi-instrumentalist from New York.
 Zucker combines maximalist compositions with the progressive improvisation of New York's creative music scene, as a soloist and with his ensembles The Delegation and underorder.
 His music has received two ASCAP composition awards and a JFund grant, and his debut record with The Delegation was released on ESP-Disk' to critical acclaim, including 4.5 stars in Downbeat magazine.
-A Yale graduate and Rhodes Scholar, Zucker has performed throughout New York at such venues as Carnegie Hall and the Jazz Gallery as well as in 18 countries around the world.
+A Yale graduate and Rhodes Scholar, Zucker has performed throughout New York at such venues as Carnegie Hall, Roulette, The Stone, and The Jazz Gallery, as well as in 22 countries around the world.
 His fourth studio record, Weighting, featuring Tyshawn Sorey, Adam O'Farrill, and Eric Trudel, was released in November 2018.
+Website.

 Lester St. Louis is a Cellist/Composer/Improviser and curator born and based in New York.